exauce-mwililikwa/exauce-mwililikwa/README.md

 <h3> 👨🏻‍💻 About Me </h3>

 - 🤔 &nbsp; Excited when it comes to reading and getting challenged
-- 🎓 &nbsp; Software Engineer graduated at ISIG - Goma
+- 🎓 &nbsp; Software Engineer BAC+5 diploma at ISIG - Goma
 - 🌱 &nbsp; Learning how to build strong backend applications and Machine Learning
 - ✍️ &nbsp; Got a hobby on Chess